akash-d122/portfolio/README.md

 # Resume
-This is a Normal HTML and Css Project for present my resume.
+This is a Normal HTML and CSS Project for present my resume.

 This is also a responsive design for different screen sizes like Mobile Screen's , Tablet Screen's , Desktop Screen's.